Last Updated on January 6th, 2020

 The kind of yeast used to make bread, also known as brewer’s yeast, is what you need.
 This kind of yeast is not the kind of yeast associated with seborrheic dermatitis.
 Brewer’s yeast comes in foil and has to be kept in the refrigerator.
 Don’t use the packets of dry yeast that you can keep on the shelf.

 Every body knows that olive oil is a healthy food.
-Not everyone knows that you actually could cleanse your skin with it—even if you have oily skin.
+Not everyone knows that you actually could cleanse and rejuvenate your skin with it—even if you have oily skin.
 Like dissolves like, so olive oil can dissolve and remove oil clogging pores in your skin.

 The best way to use olive oil as homemade acne treatment is to use just a tiny amount of oil, about 1/4 teaspoon or just 1 ml, as a moisturizer for the sides of your face after you wash your face and towel it dry.
 You can also apply olive oil to your cheeks, forehead, nose, and chin, but it is absolutely essential that the skin of your face should be absolutely clean first.
 You don’t want for olive oil to seal in chemicals that can irritate your skin, including any splash from toothpaste or mouthwash containing the skin-irritant ingredient sodium lauryl sulfate, also known as SLS.